 2. Time your snow trip for August

-From my experience, June and July are mostly rubbish conditions unless you catch a lucky day, where there is not enough snow, slushy in some parts or too windy.
-The best time to book a snow trip to Perisher is mid August to early September where there will be regular snow showers, frosty days and champagne powdery conditions for some cool runnings.
+From my experience, June and July are mostly rubbish conditions unless you catch a lucky day, where there is not enough snow, slushy in some parts, or too windy.
+The best time to book a snow trip to Perisher is mid-August to early September, where there will be regular snow showers, frosty days, and champagne powdery conditions for some cool runnings.

 3. Learn to ride at Blue Cow

 If you’re a beginner rider, I highly recommend taking a lesson with one of the friendly trainers at Blue Cow – it’s a great quiet place to learn, unlike normally crowded and sometimes intimidating Perisher valley.
 The magic carpet area at Blue Cow is also perfect for newbie families teaching their kids to ride.
-If you don’t have a lift pass you can walk up back the mountain and without working up too much of a sweat.
+If you don’t have a lift pass, you can walk up back the mountain without working too much of a sweat.

 Once you think you’ve concurred the mountain, you can test your skills in the beginner runs at Blue Cow or take the plunge and head over to Guthega for some exploring.

 To get to Blue Cow, you can take the ski train up from Perisher valley or ride up through to a combination of beginner and immediate runs.